adekunleoajayi/adekunleoajayi.github.io/_posts/2017-02-23-scholarship-tips.md

 }(document, 'script', 'facebook-jssdk'));</script>

 <p style='text-align: justify;'>
 Scholarship application can sometimes be very tedious but the stress is nothing compare to the joy of studying in a conducive environment with state of the art facilities and a zero personal financial responsibility.
 There are couple of things to note if you are interested in applying to one or many of these numerous available scholarship opportunities.
 Some scholarships offers are specifically slated for students from developing countries while some are  open to all students irrespective of country or gender.
-Below is a list of the basic things that are needed for an application.
-The list differs depending on the requirement of the scholarship body.
-However, most of the listed things are always included. </p>
+In this write up, you will find information as regard necessary documents needed for scholarship application, where to find a scholarship offer, how to apply to a scholarship and how to contact a potential supervisor.  </p>

 #### 1. What documents do you need ?